Density Estimation via Bayesian Inference Engines: Approach

 \subsubsection{No U-Turn Sampling}

 No U-turn sampling, due to Hoffman \myand Gelman (2014), is a Markov chain Monte Carlo scheme that fine tunes Hamiltonian Monte Carlo sampling.
+Hamiltonian Monte Carlo, also known as hybrid Monte Carlo, dates back to the mid-1980s statistical physics literature.
+Its naming, and introduction to the mainstream statistics literature, is due to Neal (2011).
+As explained there, Hamiltonian Monte Carlo is a version of Metropolis-Hastings-based Markov chain Monte Carlo.
+The traditional approach to producing Metropolis-Hastings proposal distributions involves random walks.
+As explained in Neal (2011), the posterior distribution space can be explored more efficiently when Metropolis-Hastings proposal distributions are instead produced using the principles of Hamiltonian dynamics.
+Full details are provided by this landmark article.

 The essence of no U-turn sampling is adaptive choice of parameters that are inherent to Hamiltonian Monte Carlo, such as step size and number of steps, via the introduction of slice variables.
 No U-turn sampling is the default and preferred algorithm in the \textsf{Stan} Bayesian inference engine for obtaining samples from the posterior distributions of hidden nodes in a graphical model.
 In recent years no U-turn sampling has established itself as a durable and high-quality Markov chain Monte Carlo scheme.
 Almost all of the Bayesian semiparametric regression examples in Harezlak \textit{et al.} (2018) use no U-turn sampling.
 Its availability within the \textsf{R} package \textsf{rstan} means that (\ref{eq:PoissMixMod}) can be embedded within the \textsf{R} computing environment via just a few lines of code.